 Some good websites on these two battles:

-Dead of the Russian rear-guard in a shallow trench in Poland (CPE)
+The war was particularly brutal on the Eastern front given the winter weather conditions in which the men had to fight.Dead of the Russian rear-guard in a shallow trench in Poland (CPE)

 In many respects the decisive point came in 1915 when the tsar decided to take personal command of the Russian armies and relieve the popular Grand Duke Nikolai Nikolaevich.